Novu Wellness Mental Health

 Sometimes, a person can have both BPD and narcissistic traits.
 This is called a “borderline narcissist.”
 They may be full of strong emotions like someone with BPD, but also act controlling and self-focused like someone with narcissism.

 This mix makes relationships very confusing.
-One moment they cry and beg you to stay.
+One moment, they cry and beg you to stay.
 The next moment, they blame you for everything and act cold.
 They might not even know they’re doing it.
 It comes from deep emotional wounds that were never healed.

 These people often had very painful childhoods, where love came with conditions.
 They learned to survive by always trying to protect themselves, even if it hurts others.